nirmalrex/Translations/README.md

-This repository used to view the approved tranlated elements
+This repository used to view the approved translated elements